Alekseypavlov14/forms/README.md

 #### **Parameters**:
 - **`config: Partial<ValidationConfig<T>>`**: A partial configuration object defining validation rules for each form field.
 Each field in the configuration is a function that takes the field's value and returns a boolean indicating whether the value is valid.
+- **`callback?: (data: T) => FormErrors<T>`**: An optional callback function that performs additional validation on the form data and returns an object containing error messages for any fields that fail validation.

 #### **Returns**:
 - **`(data: T) => FormErrors<T>`**: A function that takes form data as input and returns an object containing error messages for fields that failed validation.
 If a field is valid, no error message is added for that field.
+Errors from the optional callback function are merged with the errors from the configuration validation.

 #### **Example Usage**: